MikeMaroni9/codingnexus/README.md

 The "Reusable React components" section is present in the readme that highlights the component reusability for this application.
 However, it would be great to list the functionality served by each component and how that component is reused to serve similar functionality across the application thus saving the need to rewrite the code.
 We can also link the component reusability to improvements in the user experience that have been achieved by using the React library.
 <br>
 <br>
 <p>I have to admit that the project was almost finished when I came across the problem that I have to include reusability component.
-By striving to include more and more different solutions in the project to display the aquired knowledge from Code Institute the fact to re use something to enhace the project became and afterthought.
+By striving to include more and more different solutions in the project to display the aquired knowledge from Code Institute the fact to re use something to enhace the project became an afterthought.
 The leaderboard section of the project was already finished when I started to "slice it and dice it" to cut out functions and refactor them so that they can be used elsewhere in the project.
 However this doesn't change the fact that they can be implemented across the website, "Most Followed Users" and "Most Liked Posts" are such an neutral but informative topic, that they wouldn't be out of place in Profile Menu or After the comment sections in Post page to promote community engagement.
 <br>
 <br>
 1) Most Followed Users :